Preservation Special Projects

 Contracts and Payment

 We provide grant funds on a reimbursement basis, after your project or portions of your project are complete.
-If the 4Culture Board approves your project for funding, Brandi will work with you to create a contract outlining the scope of your project based on your application, and a reimbursement schedule.
+If the 4Culture Board approves your project for funding, Dana will work with you to create a contract outlining the scope of your project based on your application, and a reimbursement schedule.

 Requirements and Appeals